How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 I’ll share a fictional example here:

-For example: You’re a personal finance coach who runs a blog and you want topics to publish on.
+For example, you’re a personal finance coach who runs a blog and wants to publish on specific topics.
 Using the methods mentioned above, you create user personas.

 • Name: Bandler Ching